johntharwatjt/store/README.md

-# Testing SASS and using simple api methods
+# Testing SASS and using simple API methods
 Just a testing project and not completed yet